Union type: Rust

 Rust implements both tagged and untagged unions.
 In Rust, tagged unions are implemented using the enum keyword.
 Unlike enumerated types in most other languages, enum variants in Rust can contain additional data in the form of a tuple or struct, making them tagged unions rather than simple enumerated types.

 Rust also supports untagged unions using the union keyword.
 The memory layout of unions in Rust is undefined by default, but a union with the #[repr(C)] attribute will be laid out in memory exactly like the equivalent union in C. Reading the fields of a union can only be done within an unsafe function or block, as the compiler cannot guarantee that the data in the union will be valid for the type of the field; if this is not the case, it will result in undefined behavior.

 Syntax and example

-C/C++
+C

-In C and C++, the syntax is:
+In C, a simplified version of the syntax is: